erikdubois/Surfn/README.md

 # How to install

-Download button at top right or via git.
+Download button at top right or via git (or just download the zip and uncompress)

 	sudo apt-get install git
 	git clone https://github.com/erikdubois/Super-Ultra-Flat-Numix-Remix